(Updated: December 2020)

-Although 2020 has been chaotic, to say the least, there’s actually one bright spot – data breaches are down 33% in the first half of the year!
-That’s the good news.
-The bad news is that there were still 540 reported breaches, including well-known names like Marriott and Nintendo, that affected 163.5 million people.
+Sure, data breaches dropped 33% in the first half of the year.
+That’s great if you weren’t impacted by one of the >500 reported breaches that did occur.
+This list is extensive, including well-known names like Marriott and Nintendo, that affected 163.5 million people.
 That means 163.5 million data breach notification emails had to go out – and that’s where many companies end up doing even more damage.

 How Recovery Efforts Go Wrong